luigisaetta/23ai_doc_loader/README.md

-# 23ai_doc_loader
+# 23ai document loader
-This repo contains all th code for utilities to load documents and embeddings in 23AI DB
+This repo contains all the code for utilities to load documents and embeddings in 23AI DB